fortunejs/fortune/README.md

 ## Example

 The only necessary input is record type definitions.
-Here's a model of a subset of Twitter's functionality:
+Here's a model of a basic micro-blogging service:

 ```js
 const fortune = require('fortune')